denismr/SymmetricPCVT/README.md

 * The constructor of SPCVT is a bit heavy on computation.
 Do not create an instace every time you want to compute FOV.
 Instead, create one instance just once and reuse it for each FOV computation.

-* *The algorithm is only symmetric if just one radius is used for all FOV and LOS computations!* If you need characteres with varying radius of sight, create one instance of SPCVT with the biggest radius and limit FOV/LOS of characters that have lower radius through your personalized callback functions (the ones that check whether a cell is visible), filtering out cells that are out of reach.
+* *The algorithm is only symmetric if just one radius is used for all FOV and LOS computations!* If you need characteres with varying radii, create one instance of SPCVT with the biggest radius and limit FOV/LOS of characters that have lower radius through your personalized callback functions (the ones that check whether a cell is visible), filtering out cells that are out of reach.

 * FOV will call the DoesBlockVision callback with positions that do not exist / are out of the bounds of your world grid.
 The callback must treat those cases.
 The SetVisibility callback should always be called with valid positions, though.